MarijaAvramovic/odin-landing-page/README.md

 used
 flex 1, flex wrap check if responsive

-so far it took me  hr
+so far it took me  0.5 hr to add html elements

 *learn